HaxeFoundation/haxe-evolution/README.md

 To be accepted the HXP needs half + 1 votes in favor of it.

-In order to keep the long term goals and vision of Haxe, Nicolas can veto any accepted proposal after the vote, but will details his reason for doing so and agree to use this power with care.
+In order to keep the long term goals and vision of Haxe, Nicolas can veto any accepted proposal after the vote, but will explain his reasoning for doing so in details and agrees to use this power with care.

 Once the HXP is accepted, the core team will work on implementing it.